 The EDMG Multi-TID Aggregation Support subfield contains the number of TIDs minus one of QoS Data frames that the STA is able to receive or aggregate in a multi-TID A-MPDU as described in 10.63.
 A value of zero indicates that the STA does not support EDMG multi-TID aggregation.

-The EDMG Multi-TID BlockAck Support subfield indicates the number of TIDs that are supported by the STA using the EDMG Multi-TID BlockAck.
-This subfield is set to the number of supported TIDs minus one.
-Setting this subfield to zero indicates that the STA does not support the EDMG Multi-TID BlockAck format.
+The EDMG All ACK Support subfield indicates support for the reception of a Multi-TID BlockAck frame under the all ack context when AckType subfield value is 11 (10.63.2 Acknowledgement context in a Multi-TID BlockAck frame).
+The EDMG All ACK Support subfield is set to 1 if the reception of a Multi-TID BlockAck frame under the all ack context is supported and is set to 0 otherwise.

 10.24.6 Selection of BlockAck and BlockAckReq variants